User Defined Functions (UDFs)

 This complete access to data context enables sophisticated transformation, validation, and business logic implementation.

-Below are simplified examples of how to implement UDFs for each operation type:
+Below are simplified examples of how to implement UDFs for each language:

 Java example